madrivers/Data_Bootcamp_Final_Project/README.md

 The team will explore these main questions:
   1. Is there a "Home Court" advantage in the Olympics.
 That is to say, does the hosting country typically outperform other countries in the medal count.
   2. Is there any correlation in criteria for different medal types?

-Time permitting, the group may choose to explore the impact of budget, GDP and other economic metrics to outcomes at the olympics.
+  3. The impact of budget, GDP and other economic metrics to outcomes at the olympics.

 ### Other Updates
 Maching Learning Updates are shown in Maching Learning Updates MD File in the GitHub.
 They can also be accessed via this link: